 We suggest buying and selling solely when all the indicators signal an identical direction in your timeframe and both timeframes that neighbour.
 For example, go long in M30 frame of time if all indicators say buy in both H1 and M15 timeframes too.

 The MT5 platform offers a large amount of interesting and useful trading indicators.
 As the platform is completely customisable, you are able to choose any indicator you consider to be appropriate for you.
-We have provided examples of some of the most popular, however there are many more to choose from and you can always design your own MetaTrader 5 indicators.
+We have provided examples of some of the most popular in 2018, however there are many more to choose from and you can always design your own MetaTrader 5 indicators.